Noor-n204/Zombie_Runner/README.md

 # week 6
 Added forest environment.
 Implemented EnvironmentSpawner.cs script responsible to spawn forest prefabs once the player reaches the midpoint of the current forest prefab.
 This is made to give players a feel of an infinite environment.
 The midpoint of the environment is detected through Checkpoint.cs script.
 A gameobject with a box collider of trigger type has checkpoint script attached with it.
-Whenever the player gets into the trigger of this collider, it calls the environmentspawner to destroy the previous forest and randomly spawn the new forest out of 3 in front of the current forest.
+Whenever the player gets into the trigger of this collider, it calls the environmentspawner to destroy the previous forest and randomly spawn the new forest out of 3 in front of the current forest.(9 hours)